virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 I still use, and highly recommend each of those apps, but as my audience and body of work grew, so did my interest in design, typography, collage, and optical art.
 I also began to think about developing an artist portfolio and business brand alongside my social media presence.
 In other words, I needed to build an online store and portfolio, and fter some trial and error, I realized the free apps wouldn’t cut it.
 Here are a few reasons why:

-- **resizing for prints:** in order to get your designs printed, they need to be up to 4800px – none of the apps I mentioned can produce images over 2200px
+- **Resizing for prints:** in order to get your designs printed, they need to be up to 4800px – none of the apps I mentioned can produce images over 2200px
-- **color management:** GIMP gives you more control over color profiles, and allows you to create monotone versions of your designs (as those are cheaper to print)
+- **Color management:** GIMP gives you more control over color profiles, and allows you to create monotone versions of your designs (as those are cheaper to print)
 - **optimizing photos for web:** In order to start cataloguing my work, I needed a tool to edit, tag, and save my work, preferebly in batches.
 I would come to discover, thanks to Forensic Files of all things, that The GIMP community created this free plug-in that helps you do just that.

 I was introduced to GIMP in this highly questionable [episode of Forensic Files](https://youtu.be/uI9mjJH9cW8?t=384) where an IT specialist with no forensic anthropology training was able to uncover the identity of a skeleton using GIMP.
 He simply took a photo of the skull, then superimposed, first his own face as a control, then various missing people’s faces until luckily the right one fit.
 What made me curious was that throughout the episode, he referred to GIMP as the “free photoshop.”
 At that time this is exactly what I was looking for.

-Gnu Image Manipulation Program is an open-source photo editing software used by professional illustrators, designers, photographers, and scientists alike.
+**Gnu Image Manipulation Program** is an open-source photo editing software used by professional illustrators, designers, photographers, and scientists alike.
 This is due to GIMP’s sophisticated layering system which allows you to add/blend/transform/erase very specific components inside an image without compromising the surrounding areas or losing your earlier edits.
 This unlimited editing functionality, coupled with GIMP’s highly customizable library of tools, brushes, gradients, textures, and patterns is why GIMP is the best-known free alternative to Photoshop.

 And thanks to GIMP’s community of contributors (as the source in "open source") there are now over 100 GIMP-compatible plug-ins you can download for free.
 Here are my [first] and [second] favorites.
 They, along with the software, are in constant maintenance and development, meaning any bugs are swiftly dealt with.

-To conclude my why behind this tutorial: GIMP is a remarkable and magnificent tool that can outperform photoshop in many ways despite being 100% free, for anyone to own forever.
+To conclude my *why* behind this tutorial: GIMP is a remarkable and magnificent tool that can outperform photoshop in many ways despite being 100% free, for anyone to own forever.

-# Getting Started with GIMP:
+## Getting Started

+### Installing GIMP

  Download and install GIMP [here](https://www.gimp.org/downloads/){:target="_blank"}

-## Preparing Your Local Folder Tree:
+### Preparing Your Local Folder Tree:

 In your local drive, create a “My GIMP” folder.
 Inside it, create the following folder tree:
 - “My XCF Files”: this is where you’ll `Save` multi-layer projects if you want to be able to modify those layers at a later time.